Olympia Fields, Illinois: Transportation

 Two stations on the Metra Electric Main Line are located in Olympia Fields, providing easy access to the Chicago Loop and the University of Chicago.
 The Olympia Fields station is located on 203rd St., two blocks east of Kedzie Avenue, in the northern part of the village while the 211th Street (Lincoln Highway) station is in the southern part.
-Express trains from these stations reach the Randolph Street Station on Michigan Avenue in approximately 40 minutes.
+Express trains from these stations reach Millennium Station on Michigan Avenue in approximately 40 minutes.
 Both stations have daily parking facilities.

+Pace provides bus service on Route 357 connecting Olympia Fields to destinations across the Southland.

 Education

 While the majority of the village is served by Arcadia Elementary School in Olympia Fields, a small portion of the village is served by Western Avenue Elementary School in Flossmoor.

 Although most of Olympia Fields' students attend Arcadia (K-3) through third grade, school assignments get confusing from there.
-The Arcadia students head to Indiana School (grades 4-6) in Park Forest, O.W.
-Huth Middle School (grades 7-8) in Matteson, then back to Olympia Fields for high school.
-Students from "Graymoor" and "The Greens" neighborhoods go to school in Flossmoor.
+The Arcadia students head to Indiana School (grades 4–6) in Park Forest, O.W.
+Huth Middle School (grades 7–8) in Matteson, then back to Olympia Fields for high school.
+Students from Graymoor and The Greens neighborhoods go to school in Flossmoor.
 Students who live in the Greens attend Flossmoor schools until eighth grade, then attend Rich Central for High School.
 Students who live in Graymoor attend Flossmoor schools from kindergarten until twelfth grade.
-The "Wysteria" neighborhood students study in Chicago Heights.
+The Wysteria neighborhood students study in Chicago Heights.

 Students from Olympia Fields attend six different public school districts: Elementary Districts 161, 162 and 170 and High School Districts 206, 227 and 233.